jannumadhu249-boop/Agent_Login/README.md

-# 🔷 Spike Admin - CRM Dashboard
+# Admin - CRM Dashboard

 A modern, clean CRM dashboard application built with React and Vite, featuring authentication and lead management capabilities.